The Osler Lecture – “Vaccines and monoclonals to regain our freedom.”

 Professor Eva Morris Professor of Cancer Epidemiology, and lead, Cancer Epidemiology Group, University of Leeds

-Eva Morris is the Professor of Cancer Epidemiology at the University of Leeds where she leads the Cancer Epidemiology Group.
+Eva Morris is the Professor of Health Data Epidemiology at the Nuffield Department of Population Health within the University of Oxford.
+Here she leads a group that specialises in the use of routinely collected health data for patient benefit.
 Her research is largely centred on the epidemiology of colorectal cancer and she undertakes large-scale population-based studies that seek to quantify variation in the processes of management and outcome of this disease.
 These studies are generating the evidence needed to inform NHS cancer services.
 In particular, she leads the UK Colorectal Cancer Intelligence Hub.
 This is a £3.4m Cancer Research UK programme that involves establishing a UK wide colorectal cancer data repository (known as CORECT-R) that will contain information about the diagnosis, management and outcome of every colorectal cancer diagnosed in the country.
 CORECT-R will bring together all of the datasets that are relevant to colorectal cancer and securely link them to produce the high-quality cancer intelligence needed to improve outcomes.

 New Targets in Cellular Metabolism